marcov64/Lsd/Readme.txt

 LSD 9.0 does not officially support macOS, despite it may work, depending on the specific macOS version, some required "adjustments" (hacks), and luck.
 Unfortunately, over the years, macOS became more and more a platform closed to open-source development.
 To complicate things further, Apple-exclusive processors made development to require Apple hardware (Mx), which is not the standard platform of LSD development (x86_64).

-For macOS users, the recommended path to use LSD is (1) installing a virtual machine (VM) hypervisor in macOS (VirtualBox, Fusion, Parallels, etc.), (2) downloading a pre-configured Windows or Linux VM image, and (3) installing LSD in the downloaded VM following the instructions above (section 4.1 or 4.2).
+For macOS users, the recommended path to use LSD is (1) installing a virtual machine (VM) hypervisor in macOS (VirtualBox, Fusion, Parallels, etc.), (2) downloading a pre-configured Windows or Linux VM image, and (3) installing LSD into the downloaded VM following the instructions above (section 4.1 or 4.2).
 There are many tutorials and sources on the internet about how to perform steps 1 and 2.
 The performance penalty of using LSD in a VM is relatively small, particularly in the case of Linux.
 However, Windows VMs are usually easier to set-up and use, and performance is still reasonable.

 The instructions below frequently worked with macOS up to version 15.7, but that may depend on specific machine configurations and can break at any moment given the constant Apple changes to its operating system.
 LSD developers are not able to help on fixing the possible problems.